-We also lease approximately 3,100 square feet of office space in New York City, New York, pursuant to a lease that expires November 2025, subject to our ability to exercise an early termination right in 2023.
+We also lease approximately 3,100 square feet of office space in New York City, New York, pursuant to a lease that expires November 2025.

 Item 3.
 Legal Proceedings

 From time to time, we may be subject to legal proceedings.
 We are not currently a party to or aware of any proceedings that we believe will have, individually or in the aggregate, a material adverse effect on our business, financial condition or results of operations.
 Regardless of outcome, litigation can have an adverse impact on us because of defense and settlement costs, diversion of management resources and other factors.